stathissideris/trinket/README.md

 - [ ] barchart
 - [ ] show aliases on mixed single maps
 - [ ] turn aliases on and off
-- [ ] BUG: broken scrolling in lazy data structures
+- [x] BUG: broken scrolling in lazy data structures
 - [x] BUG: keywords can be "expanded"

+## REPL workflows

+- Highlight something and press `d` to def it and then use it in the REPL.

+- "mark" elements of the current seq according to whether they match a predicate or not.
+Implicit arguments are the inspector (default is the last one opened) and the path to mark, but you should be given the option to pass them.

+- show/hide columns of tables

+- use highlighted thing as implicit argument to your own function

 ## How to address both keys and values in nested data structures